jzuhone/pyxsim/doc/source/source_models.rst

 Designing Your Own Source Model
 -------------------------------

 Though the three source models above cover a wide variety of possible use cases for X-ray emission, you may find that you need to add a different source altogether.
 It is possible to create your own source model to generate photon energies and positions.
 We will outline in brief the required steps to do so here.
 We'll use the already exising :class:`~pyxsim.source_models.PowerLawSourceModel` as an example.

 To create a new source model, you'll need to make it a subclass of ``SourceModel``.
 The first thing your source model needs is an ``__init__`` method to initialize a new instance of the model.
 This is where you pass in necessary parameters and initialize specific quantities such as the ``spectral_norm`` and ``redshift`` to ``None``.
 These will be set to their appropriate values later, in the ``setup_model`` method.
-In this case, for a power-law spectrum, we need to define the maximum and minimum energies of the spectrum (``emin`` and ``emax``), a reference energy (``e0``), an emissivity field that normalizes the spectrum (``norm_field``), and a spectral index field or single number ``alpha``:
+In this case, for a power-law spectrum, we need to define the maximum and minimum energies of the spectrum (``emin`` and ``emax``), a reference energy (``e0``), an emissivity field that normalizes the spectrum (``emission_field``), and a spectral index field or single number ``alpha``:

 .. code-block:: python

-    class PowerLawSourceModel(SourceModel):
-        def __init__(self, e0, emin, emax, norm_field, alpha, prng=None):
+    def __init__(self, e0, emin, emax, emission_field, alpha, prng=None):
         self.e0 = parse_value(e0, "keV")
         self.emin = parse_value(emin, "keV")
         self.emax = parse_value(emax, "keV")
-            self.norm_field = norm_field
+        self.emission_field = emission_field
         self.alpha = alpha
-            if prng is None:
-                self.prng = np.random
-            else:
-                self.prng = prng
+        self.prng = parse_prng(prng)
         self.spectral_norm = None
         self.redshift = None
+        self.ftype = None

+You need to also have an attribute for the yt field type stored in ``self.ftype`` so that things such as position and velocity fields can be determined.
 It's also always a good idea to have an optional keyword argument ``prng`` for a custom pseudo-random number generator.
 In this way, you can pass in a random number generator (such as a :class:`~numpy.random.RandomState` instance) to get reproducible results.
-The default should be the :mod:`~numpy.random` module.

 The next method you need to specify is the ``setup_model`` method: